More omicron cases pop up as world rushes to learn more

 “We know now those types of measures do carry a very heavy price, both economically, socially, in terms of non-COVID health outcomes such as impact on mental health,” he told Sky News.

 Spain announced it won’t admit unvaccinated British visitors starting Dec.
 1. Italy was going through lists of airline passengers who arrived in the past two weeks.
-France is continuing to push vaccinations and booster shots as health officials announced Sunday that eight people tested positive for the virus but negative for all known variants of concern.
-Further testing is needed to see if they have the omicron variant.
+France is continuing to push vaccinations and booster shots.

 David Hui, a respiratory medicine expert and government adviser on the pandemic in Hong Kong, agreed with that strategy.